 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 3 / 4

-The president and parliament generally determine the policies of the government, although most power lies in the executive branch.
-China has become a major donor, providing billions of dollars of aid since 2013, and has cultivated a close relationship with the Koroma administration.
-Civil society leaders have claimed that this closeness has allowed China to influence policymaking.
+The president and Parliament generally determine the policies of the government, although most power lies in the executive branch.
+China has become the largest investor in Sierra Leone, providing billions of dollars of aid and infrastructure financing since 2013.
+It cultivated a close relationship with the Koroma administration, which led civil society leaders to claim that China has an undue influence on policymaking.
+The SLPP maintained a cooler stance toward China throughout its 2018 election campaign, and in October, the new SLPP government cancelled a controversial $318 million deal with China to build a new airport near Freetown, signaling increased resistance to Chinese influence.

 C2.
 Are safeguards against official corruption strong and effective?
 1 / 4

 Corruption remains a pervasive problem at every level of government.
-In recent years, the Sierra Leone Anti-Corruption Commission (ACC) has made some progress toward uncovering corruption among high-level officials, but it has a poor prosecutorial record, especially in trials involving President Koroma’s friends, family, and political allies.
-The ACC itself has been accused of corruption by a leading nongovernmental organization (NGO).
-The government has used defamation laws to prevent witness testimony in corruption trials.
+In recent years, the ACC has made some progress toward uncovering corruption among high-level officials, but it has a poor prosecutorial record, especially in trials involving former president Koroma’s friends, family, and political allies.

 C3.
 Does the government operate with openness and transparency?
 3 / 4

 Sierra Leone continues to review and make public all mining and lease agreements, retaining its Extractive Industries Transparency Initiative (EITI) compliance designation.
-It is up for review in 2018.
+The latest review of its compliance began in September 2018.

 D. FREEDOM OF EXPRESSION AND BELIEF: 12 / 16